julsraemy/intro-open-data/README.md

 - Assignment Workshop
 - Showcases

-The course is designed for undergraduate students in Information Science at the HES-SO University of Applied Sciences of Western Switzerland, Haute école de gestion de Genève (HEG-GE).
+The course is designed for undergraduate students in Information Science at the HES-SO University of Applied Sciences and Arts of Western Switzerland, [Haute école de gestion de Genève (HEG-GE)](https://hesge.ch/heg/).

 ## Customization